Sailor tattoo: 19th century

-A letter from a sailor serving aboard the USS Monitor during the American Civil War describes his "old salt" shipmates as significantly tattooed:
+A letter from a sailor serving aboard the USS Monitor during the American Civil War described his "old salt" shipmates as significantly tattooed:

 I wish you could see the body's of some of these old saylors: they are regular Picture Books.
 [They] have India Ink pricked all over their body.
 One has a Snake coiled around his leg, some have splendid done pieces of Coats of Arms of states, American Flags, and most all have the Crusifiction [sic] of Christ on some part of their body."